 Every boat owner knows the importance of keeping the hull damage-free.
 It is for the boat’s aesthetic, lifespan, and money value if you intend to sell it in the future.
 Plus, many boats come with a hull protective coating, it’s best to keep the surface scratch-free to prevent algae and mold.

 Boat fenders are excellent for protecting the hull.
-These cushion the vessel in the event of bumping against the dock or other boats during peak hours.
+These cushions the vessel in the event of bumping against the dock or other boats during peak hours.
 However, the wrong size of boat fenders won’t be as effective.
 For maximal protection, you must consider the boat fender sizes, as well as the number and position of fenders that work best for your vessel.

 So what size boat fenders do I need for my boat?
 Briefly, for every four to five feet of boat length, you will want a one-inch (in diameter) cylindrical fender or a two-inch round fender.
 That means a 15-foot tracker boat needs three to four-inch cylindrical fenders.
 But how many fenders should I get?
 And where to hang them?